Baton (military): 1935–1945

+German field marshals often carried an Interimsstab while on active service, a lighter and thinner baton resembling a swagger stick.

 Russia

+The Soviet Union and the Russian Federation use a "Marshal's star" (a diamond-encrusted star worn around the neck) to denote marshal rank.

 United Kingdom

+On appointment, British field marshals are awarded a baton covered in crimson velvet, and decorated with gold lions passant regardant.
+The gold top bears a representation of Saint George and the Dragon.

 The Duke of Wellington possessed multiple batons, since he held the rank of field marshal or equivalent in eight European armies each of which presented him with a baton.
 In addition to his English baton he was presented with two British batons.
 Nine of the batons (along with some staffs of office) are displayed at his former home, Apsley House (the Russian baton was stolen on 9 December 1965 and has not been recovered).

+Thailand

+The position of Field Marshal is symbolized by a baton.
+It is made of metal and topped by a depiction of the Garuda, which is the national symbol of Thailand and the emblem of the King of Thailand, who is Commander in Chief of the Thai Armed Forces.

 In heraldry and culture

 A baton appears occasionally in heraldry as an armorial achievement by field marshals upon achieving substantive or honorary rank.
 In England and Wales, batons are usually represented as behind the coat of arms crossed in saltire although the sole holder of this achievement in practice is the Duke of Norfolk in his capacity as Earl Marshal.